 4. In-house training „Quality Customer Service” (12 participant)

 Customer training activities of the Estonian Patent Library in 2005.

 In 2002, the Estonian Patent Library opened a special computerized public room for industrial property information training courses.
 Also IP information users can work online here individually.

-The aim of these training days (length up to one day) and training courses (length up to 5 days) is to highlight the impact of the use of information concerning patents, trademarks and industrial designs and they are arranged in the library or in centres of enterpreneurship.
+The aim of these training courses is to highlight the impact of the use of information concerning patents, trademarks and industrial designs and they are arranged in the library or in centres of enterpreneurship.

 IX.
 Other relevant matters